- Besides birth control, there are many medical benefits of birth control pills.

 - Birth control pills can help irregular periods, PCOS, endometriosis, acne, menstrual cramps, and low estrogen conditions.

-Adolescent girls and young women are often prescribed birth control pills for irregular or absent menstrual periods, menstrual cramps, acne, PMS, endometriosis, and for Polycystic Ovary Syndrome (PCOS).
+Adolescent girls and young women are often prescribed birth control pills for irregular or absent menstrual periods, menstrual cramps, acne, PMS, endometriosis, Primary Ovarian Insufficiency (POI) and for Polycystic Ovary Syndrome (PCOS).
 Girls who are diagnosed with PCOS are often prescribed oral contraceptives to lower their hormone levels and regulate their menstrual periods.

-Birth control pills (sometimes called “the Pill”, oral contraceptive pills-OCP’s, or hormonal pills) contain one or two types of synthetic (man-made) female hormones, estrogen and/or progestin.
+Birth control pills (sometimes called “the Pill,” oral contraceptive pills-OCP’s, combined oral contraceptives-COC’s, or hormonal pills) contain one or two types of synthetic (man-made) female hormones, estrogen and progestin.
 Similar hormones are normally made by the ovaries.
 There are many different types of oral contraceptive pills.

 What kinds of medical conditions can be helped with birth control pills?

 Polycystic Ovary Syndrome (PCOS): is a hormonal imbalance which causes irregular menstrual periods, acne, and excess hair growth.
-Birth control pills work by lowering certain hormone levels to regulate menstrual periods.
-When hormone levels are decreased to normal, acne and hair growth often improve.
+For girls whose menstrual periods are irregular (too few or not at all), birth control pills work by lowering certain hormone levels to regulate menstrual periods.
+When hormones are at normal levels, acne and hair growth often improve.

 Endometriosis: Most girls with endometriosis have cramps or pelvic pain during their menstrual cycle.
 Birth control pills are often prescribed continuously to treat endometriosis and work by temporarily preventing periods.
 Since periods can cause pain for young women with endometriosis, stopping periods will usually improve cramps and pelvic pain.